UHF television broadcasting: Broadcast translators and low-power television

 Very small UHF TV transmitters continue to operate with no programming or commercial identity, instead retransmitting signals of existing full-power stations to a smaller area poorly covered by the main VHF signal.
 Such transmitters are called "translators" rather than "stations".
 The smallest, owned by local municipal-level groups or the originating TV stations, are numbered sequentially – W or K, followed by the channel number, followed by two sequentially issued letters, yielding a "translator callsign" in a generic format that appears K14AA through W69ZZ.
 Translators and repeaters also exist on VHF channels, but infrequently and with stringently limited power.

 The translator band, UHF TV channels 70–83, consisted mostly of these small repeaters; it was removed from television use in 1983 with the tiny repeaters moved primarily to lower UHF channels.
 The 806–890 MHz band segment is now used primarily by mobile phones.
-Many of these transmitters, if still in operation, were moved again in 2011 as UHF channels 52–69 were lost primarily to mobile telephony during the DTV transition, and a third time by 2020, when the 2016 wireless spectrum auction eliminated channels 37–51.
+Many of these transmitters, if still in operation, were moved again in 2011 as UHF channels 52–69 were lost primarily to mobile telephones during the DTV transition, and a third time by 2020, when the 2016 wireless spectrum auction eliminated channels 38–51.

 As improvements to originating stations lessen the need for these translators, the small transmitter facilities and their allocated frequencies were often repurposed for low-power broadcasting; instead of repeating a distant signal, the tiny transmitter would be used to originate programming for a small local area.